-To access your electronic I-94, visit CBP's website at https://i94.cbp.dhs.gov/l94/#/home.
+To access your electronic I-94, visit CBP's website here.

 MAINTAINING STATUS

 The responsibility for maintaining your visa status lies with you.
 Being out of status can have serious consequences for your academic plans.
 There are several important things you must do to maintain your status: